-"How are white blood cells and HIV related?
+"How are white blood cells and HIV related?"

 I'm a 39-year-old male who was recently diagnosed with HIV, and I'm struggling to understand its medical effects.
 What does HIV have to do with my white blood cell count?
 Should I try to maintain a certain white blood cell profile?

 CD4 T cells help the other types of white blood cells fight infection.
 When HIV infects a cell, it can survive there for many years, protected from antiviral medications.
 It slowly replicates, and its offspring infect other cells.
 Eventually, the virus takes over all of the cell functions in order to make more viral particles, leading to cell death.
 Without CD4 T cells, the other white blood cells cannot work as well even if they are present in sufficient numbers, leading to the serious infections that characterize AIDS.
 Antiviral medications prevent the virus from replicating and infecting new cells.
 Doctors monitor patients' CD4 white blood cell count and HIV viral load to determine when they will benefit from starting medications.
 It is very important that you see your doctor regularly as you learn more about HIV infection.
 Working with your doctor to stay informed about your health and adhering to the therapeutic plan is more important than targeting a specific white blood cell count.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.